Practical Travel

 For non-emergency medical care, AMDA International Medical Information Center (03-5285-8088) provides multilingual referrals to English-speaking doctors and hospitals.
 Tokyo and Osaka have international clinics catering to foreign patients.
 Pharmacists at chain drugstores can recommend OTC medications for common ailments.
 First-aid supplies including bandages, antiseptic, and blister patches are available at all convenience stores and drugstores.

-Matsumoto Kiyoshi, Welcia, and Sugi Pharmacy are the major drugstore chains found near every station.
+Japanese pharmacies and drugstores like Matsumoto Kiyoshi, Welcia, and Sugi Pharmacy stock over-the-counter drugs, cosmetics, and health products.
+Common needs covered without prescription include fever reducers, antihistamines, antacids, anti-diarrheal medications, and topical pain relief patches called shippu that are widely considered superior to Western equivalents.
 Loxonin (loxoprofen), a popular Japanese painkiller available over the counter, is effective for headaches, dental pain, and muscle soreness.
 Bufferin and Eve A are common alternatives for pain and fever.
 Seirogan, small herbal pills for digestive trouble, have been a Japanese travel staple since the early 1900s.
 Cooling fever patches (Koolfever) placed on the forehead are widely used for adults and children.
 Kampo herbal medicines prescribed in traditional Chinese medical tradition are sold both over the counter and by prescription, with formulations for cold symptoms, digestive issues, and fatigue.
+Eye drops by Rohto and Santen are famous for their cooling sensation and clarity improvement.
+Some controlled substances in other countries are restricted in Japan, so carry prescriptions with documentation.

 Cosmetics and Skincare